MicrosoftDocs/win32/desktop-src/NetMgmt/network-management-structures.md

 ---
-title: Network Management Structures
+title: Network management structures
 description: The network management structures can be grouped as follows. ms.assetid: a4b05054-bef2-4cab-89f6-725d92ee75b8 ms.topic: article ms.date: 05/31/2018
 ---

-# Network Management Structures
+# Network management structures

 The network management structures can be grouped as follows.

-## Alert Structures
+## Alert structures

 <dl>